Purohit-Namrata/User-Management-System/README.md

 3. The **update profile button** : username is not getting updated.

-Please Check it edit it according to the requiremnts and let me know
+Please Check all edit it according to the requiremnts and let me know